 Be prepared for a large initial investment

 Like any home renovation, renovating and starting a short term rental will end up being more of a money and time investment than planned.
 We looked for a small home in need of a ton of work in a great location.
-When we found Our Little Lake House, it was in poor condition, but it ended up needing even more work than planned.
-Because of it's 2x4 walls, water damage and rodent issues, we had to completely gut it and start from square one.
+When we found both lake homes, they were in poor condition, but they both ended up needing even more work than planned.
+Both had rot, water damage and rodent issues, so we had to completely gut them and start from square one.

 Durability is key when choosing finishes

-We've had guests in our Little Lake House for 6 months now, and we've been extremely happy with how the following durable finishes have held up:
+We’ve had guests in our cabins for a couple of years now, and we’ve been extremely happy with how the following durable finishes have held up:

 - luxury vinyl plank flooring